Shalinisinha22/Resume-builder/README.md

 # Resume-builder
 Hosted : https://resume-builder-project-d25f8.web.app/
- A web application that will auto-generate a nice and properly formatted Resume from the information filled up in a form, using React.Js and Redux.
+<h5> A web application that will auto-generate a nice and properly formatted Resume from the information filled up in a form, using React.Js and Redux.</h5>
 <h2>🚀 Technical Stack:</h2>

 <ul>